Table of Contents

 Tenant Verifications That Are Not a Part of Rental Background Checks

 While rental background check companies will handle most aspects of tenant screening, landlords will still verify some information manually.
-So to answer the question of “How long does a background check take for an apartment?”, make sure these aspects are in line as well:
+Therefore, it’s prudent to make sure these aspects are in line before stressing about how long an apartment background check may take:

 - Identity verification: While many background check services will ask for an SSN, renters can also prove a tenant’s identity themselves through their driver’s license or passport.
 Tenants will usually be required to produce some form of government-issued ID.